Shot Caller (film): Plot

 Harlon's parole officer, Ed Kutcher, is tipped off about the deal and places him under surveillance.
-After Harlon has his life savings transferred to Katherine, she brings Joshua to meet him against his wishes, and he has a brief emotional breakdown.
+After Harlon has his life savings transferred to Katherine, she brings Joshua to meet him against his wishes.
+Joshua begs his father to leave the gang life and to reunite with his family, but Harlon refuses and slams the door in Joshua's face.

 Discovering that Shotgun is Kutcher's informant, Harlon murders Shotgun in his home.
 After meeting the Sureños, Harlon texts their coordinates to Shotgun's cellphone for Kutcher to find.
 As the deal closes, the police, ATF, and SWAT surround the gangs.
 Howie, whom Harlon earlier urged to leave the criminal life and was forced to jump out of their vehicle, watches the arrest from a distance.

 Fully validated for Shotgun's death, Harlon receives a life sentence.
 He turns down Kutcher's offer to testify against The Beast in exchange for a full pardon.
 Harlon is returned to Corcoran where The Beast, informed of his betrayal, states that Katherine and Joshua will die.
 Harlon anticipated The Beast's reaction and concealed a handcuff key and a razor blade on his body.
 He frees himself and after a brief fight outside of The Beast's cell, kills him.
-Ordering a prison guard to report that he acted in self-defense, Harlon succeeds him as leader of Corcoran's Brotherhood.
+Ordering a prison guard to report that he acted in self-defense, Harlon succeeds him as leader of Corcoran's Brotherhood and sends Kutcher the location of the remaining weapons.

 Harlon receives a letter from Joshua in which he forgives his father and tells him that he and Katherine will find a way to go on without him.
 Now content with his family's survival, Harlon is moved emotionally as he looks at pictures of his former life.